GermainBrunet/arduino/README.md

 Total cost of hardware $52 + shipping charges.
 Price could be reduced through bulk buying or by picking alternative parts on [ebay](www.ebay.com) or [DHgate](www.dhgate.com).
 Parts were available at the time of this article.

 ###Communication
-The arduino communicates to the server using json.
+The arduino communicates to the server every 10 seconds using a json expression with the different values from both the sensors and the swiches.
 This allows for flexibility in defining different sensors and switches.

 > {"nodeUID":"A199827", "measurements":[{"sensor":"humidity", "value":34.70, "unit":"percent"},{"sensor":"temperature", "value":27.50, "unit":"celcius"},{"sensor":"heat index", "value":26.96, "unit":"celcius"},{"sensor":"temperature probe", "value":26.46, "unit":"celcius"},{"sensor":"pressure", "value":997.54, "unit":"hPa"},{"sensor":"light", "value":142.00, "unit":"lux"},{"sensor":"temperature from pressure sensor", "value":25.32, "unit":"celcius"},{"switch":"switch1", "value":0, "charOn":"y", "charOff":"z"}]}

+Communication to the arduino device is done using single character commands as defined in the arduino code.
+In the above examples, character "y" and character "z" are used to control (turn on/off) arduino pin 4.
+When a request is made, the arduino will respond with a confirmation message and provide again using json the value of the swich that was changed.

+> {"nodeUID":"A199827", "measurements":[{"switch":"switch1", "value":1, "charOn":"y", "charOff":"z"}]}

+In addition, sending a command followed by a numeric value will cause the switch to be turned on/off for that number of seconds.
+For example, sending a "y10" command will cause the arduino pin 4 to be turned on for 10 seconds and then turned off.
+In both the on and off command, the instructions will be confirmed with the appropriate json response.
+After the initial command, you will receice the following response:

+> {"nodeUID":"A199827", "measurements":[{"switch":"switch1", "value":1, "charOn":"y", "charOff":"z"}]}

+10 seconds later, you receive:

+> {"nodeUID":"A199827", "measurements":[{"switch":"switch1", "value":0, "charOn":"y", "charOff":"z"}]}